 Furthermore, the March 2025 article, The Ancient Horsemen Who Created the Modern World by Bojan Pancevski, explains that "New DNA research shows that half the human beings alive today are descended from the Yamnaya [Proto-Indo-European], who lived in Ukraine 5,000 years ago."
 With this in mind, it becomes likely that there could very well have been some intermixing genetically among Indo-Europeans and Israelites at some point in time.

 Brian H. Shirt's article made me realize the power of Mormonism for providing a cultural tribal identity for Europeans.
 Take for example Norse Paganism, which has undergone a surge in popularity recently since about 2018.
 Unfortunately, Norse pagan sources like the Eddas were written down by later Christians according to Norse expert Jack Crawford.
 So that today's versions of Norse Paganism are basically reconstructions, them trying to "reinvent the wheel" through a modern Christianized perspective.
-Mormonism, as a worldview philosophy, provides for Norse peoples and other Indo-Europeans, a better alternative in my view: a better way to re-establish Indo-European cultural identity, by merging one's European ancestry with the rich history of Israel through Mormonism: which integrates all groups, North, West and East, etc; providing a cultural tribal ethos and identity based on new scripture taking place here on the American continent; revealed through an Indo-European prophet Joseph Smith.
+Mormonism, as a worldview philosophy, provides for Norse/Scandinavian peoples and other Indo-Europeans, a better alternative in my view or at laest a worthy option mythologically: as a way to re-establish Indo-European cultural identity, by merging one's European ancestry with the moral historical developments of Israel in Christianity through Mormonism which bridges the two: as Mormonism integrates all groups, North, West and East, etc; providing a cultural tribal ethos and identity based on new scripture taking place here on the American continent; revealed through an Indo-European prophet Joseph Smith.
 Now that I can relate to and feels closer to home!

-The question for me then changes from LDS theology's factual empiricism toward its unifying power as a tribal identity.
-The practical functionality then becomes empirical data and one can literally see empirically the difference between Mormon culture as a tribal identity compared to the "watered down" Protestant/Evangelical sects that lack that tight-knit community and a cultural quasi-ethnic identity that one sees with LDS members.
+The question for me then changes from is LDS theology factual true and more toward is it mythically unifying as a tribal identity.
+The practical functionality of being Mormon then becomes part of its "truthfulness" in that one can literally see empirically the difference between Mormon culture as a tribal identity compared to the "watered down" Protestant/Evangelical sects: that lack that tight-knit community and a cultural quasi-ethnic identity that one sees with LDS members.

 Jack Donovan on "satanic" Ex-Mormon Losers